Get Involved: Become a Volunteer

 Standing Committees

-Applications to be considered for an FICP Standing Committee are not currently open.
-The next call will launch in Summer 2024.
+Applications to be considered for the standing committee are not currently open.
+The next call will launch in Summer 2025.

 • Open to all meetings professional members and hospitality partners in good standing.